-What do all these forms of income have in common?
-They’re taxable.
-You’re legally required to report them on your Form 1040 when filing your tax return.
+It’s important to note that all these forms of income are also taxable, meaning you’re legally required to report them on your Form 1040.

-Adjust Gross Income (AGI) is a calculation taken from your gross income to determine the amount that is taxable.
-Essentially, your AGI is your gross income minus adjustments that the IRS allows.
-If you’ve ever heard of tax deductions, this is in reference to your AGI.
-There are several common deductions:
+Adjusted gross income (AGI) is a calculation taken from your gross income to determine the amount that is taxable.
+Your AGI is your gross income minus adjustments that the IRS follows.
+If you’ve ever heard of “tax deductions,” this is in reference to your AGI.

-- Moving expenses due to relocating for a job, business, or military
+- Moving expenses due to job, business or military relocation

 - Student loan interest or tuition fees

-As you can see, it’s an important part of filing your taxes.
-If you itemize your deductions, it will lower your AGI, which lowers your taxable income.
+Itemizing your deductions will lower your AGI, which lowers your taxable income.
 Accurately reporting your AGI on the IRS Form 1040 determines your eligibility for claims on your tax return.
 The more claims you’re eligible for, the more money you’ll receive on your return.

-Modified Adjusted Gross Income (MAGI) is another part of your finances that is important to know.
-Your MAGI determines whether you can contribute to a Roth IRA or deduct your regular IRA contributions from your taxes, along with your eligibility for the premium tax credit.
+Modified Adjusted Gross Income (MAGI) is another part of your finances that’s important to know.
+Your MAGI determines the following:

-To calculate you MAGI, take your AGI and add back the following deductions:
+To calculate your MAGI, take your AGI and add back the following deductions:

-- Specific tax exemptions (e.g. homestead, disability, senior, or veteran)
+- Specific tax exemptions (homestead, disability, senior or veteran)